Category: Research

 Advice for research presentations

-When I was a PhD student, I came across a web page (now archived here) with some very practical advice from Danuta Shanzer for presenters at conferences.
+When I was a PhD student, I came across a web page with some very practical advice from Danuta Shanzer for presenters at conferences.
 I read it many times and found it very useful.
-Being written originally c.
-2003, some of the details (e.g. slide trays and slide projectors) now seem quaint.…
+Here is my own version of ‘Advice for lecturers’.

 -